syncfusion-content/angular-docs/angular/RichTextEditor/ImportAndExport.md

 ---
 layout: post
-title: Import and Export in RichTextEditor widget
+title: Import and Export in Angular RichTextEditor widget | Syncfusion
 description: Import content from word document into the RichTextEditor and Export the RichTextEditor content into word or PDF document.
 platform: Angular
 control: RichTextEditor
 documentation: ug
 ---
-# Import
+# Import and Export in Angular RichTextEditor

 Import feature provides support to import a word document into the editor `textarea`.
 To enable import option in the RTE tool bar,  `import` toolbar items needs to be added in RTE toolbar toolsList using `importExport` which adds the tool in the toolbar.
 In `importSettings` url option, the server page for import is needed to be mapped.
 When you click the toolbar import icon, it opens a dialog to browse the select a word file.
 The selected word file will be imported into the editor `textarea`.